-Figure 3 shows the layout of Sauron.
-Sauron uses a fisheye camera, a 16 microphone array, and a computer.
+Figure 2 shows the layout of Sauron.
+Sauron will use a fisheye camera, a microphone array, and a computer.
 The video information is sent to the user interface so the operator can pick a target.
-The user interface maps the target location to an angle which is used by the audio processing portion of the program to perform beamforming on the microphone data.
-This yields an isolated sound that the user interface can hear.
+The user interface will map the target location to an angle which will be used by the audio processing portion of the program to perform beamforming on the microphone data.
+This will yield an isolated sound that the user interface can play.